ONSdigital/csvcubed/external-docs/docs/guides/shape-data.md

 | 2020 | Edinburgh |    90 |       Final | Number of 'Arthur's Bakes' | Count |
 | 2021 | Belfast   |     0 |       Final | Number of 'Arthur's Bakes' | Count |

-The simplest [qube-config.json](./qube-config.md) column mappings we can define for this data set are:
+The simplest [qube-config.json](./qube-config.md#configuration) we can define for this data set is:

 ```json
 {